martinberlin/udpx/README.md

 **Pixels** is a binary transport protocol.
 A way to send bytes to an ESP32 that are after arrival decoded and send to a RGB / RGBw Led strip.

 **S or "Little Stream"** is an an embedded streaming library for embedded devices.
 Is simple data transport layer that is meant to be used in the udpx project that both is small as possible, and made for real-time applications, which has the ability to be compressed.
-And it also overcomes the maximum transport size limit of the ESP32 on Arduino framework, since you cannot receive an UDP bigger than 1470 bytes.
-S is being currently tested and implemented in the **testing/s** branch of this repository.

-Both where developed by Samuel and are used by UDPX.
+Both protocols where developed by Samuel and are used by UDPX.

 ## Branches